m3steele/xm-labs-PostMan-APIs/README.md

 ### Create Groups From xMatters Group Export Using Data File
 - This runner will use the xMatters Group Export csv file as a Data File input to add groups and members to xMatters.
-- The use case there would be to export groups from Non-Prod and use this runner to import groups into production.
+- The use case here would be to export groups from Non-Production environement and use this runner to import groups into Production.
 - Export this file from your xMatters environment as follows: Login to xMatters > Groups > Export Groups (Button on far right)

 [Export Groups From xMatters](https://help.xmatters.com/OnDemand/groups/groups-create-delete-export.htm)